 Local First has become the largest organization supporting and advocating for locally owned businesses in the Midwest, currently representing over 700 member businesses throughout West Michigan.

-Located in the heart of Uptown in the revitalized Wealthy Street business district, Local First is served by five staff members.
+Located in the heart of Uptown in the revitalized Wealthy Street business district, Local First is served by eight staff members.
 The Local First Educational Foundation furthers the mission of the organization with such signature events as the annual Local First INsight Conference & Series, the Local First Street Party, and the Eat Local Challenge.